 However, longer-term growth and success may be dependent on the utilization of a manager.
 The managers make sure the day-to-day operations of a business continue to run smoothly while leadership works on higher-level growth strategies.

-By working with manager, leadership can put in place standard operating procedures that make sure minimum standards are adhered to.
+By working with managers, leadership can put in place standard operating procedures that make sure minimum standards are adhered to.

 Furthermore, the managers are often the people involved in hiring and firing decisions.
 When a manager is given responsibilities for hiring, they are also given the responsibility for choosing team members who will be in the organization for years to come.